 ドアの向こうでは、警官たちが ・・・・入らない方がいいな。 |

-Place: Fey & Co Law Offices.
+Location: Fey & Co Law Offices.

-Time: The conversation with Gumshoe, after he gives the player "Maya's Cellphone".
+Context: The conversation with Gumshoe, after he gives the player "Maya's Cellphone".

 Commentary: When you receive "Maya's Cellphone" you can present it to Gumshoe.
 Doing so will trigger the following text:

-Regular Dialog |
+| Regular Dialogue |

 Phoenix: |

-Unused English Dialog | Unused Japanese Dialog |
+| Unused English Dialogue | Unused Japanese Dialogue |

 Phoenix: